jazielloureiro/Base-Converter/README.md

 # Bin2Dec
- A simple Binary to Decimal convertor made in C using recursion!
+ A simple Binary to Decimal converter made in C using recursion!